-2. Orag data fields to the canvas or to the Query field containers to add them to your visual.
-The following query field containers must be populated for this visual: Measure - one data field.
-Data in this category is used to indicate the value of the selected measure, which displays within the gauge.
-Tooltip - one or more data fields.
+2. Drag data fields to the canvas or to the Query field containers to add them to your visual.
+The following query field containers must be populated for this visual: ■ Measure - one data field.
+Data in this category is used to indicate the value of the selected measure, which displays within the gauge. ☐ Tooltip - one or more data fields.
 The fields that you add provide you with the ability to review additional related, underlying data for different measures.
-Tooltips are optional. lote: You can also double-click a data field to add it to your Query field containers.
+Tooltips are optional.
+Note: You can also double-click a data field to add it to your Query field containers.
 The circular gauge displays on the canvas.
-You can select additional measure fields for which to include in the tooltip. Но to Create a Matrix Circular Gauge 1.
+You can select additional measure fields for which to include in the tooltip.
+Procedure: Но w to Create a Matrix Circular Gauge 1.
 Change the visual type to a gauge or insert a new gauge.
-2. Orag data fields to the canvas or to the Query field containers to add them to your visual.
-The following query field containers must be populated for this visual: Measure - one data field.
+2. Drag data fields to the canvas or to the Query field containers to add them to your visual.
+The following query field containers must be populated for this visual: ☐ Measure - one data field.
 Data in this category is used to indicate the value of the selected measure, which displays within the gauge.
-Note: Since the gauge relies on a constant (measure field), each intersection of the matrix chart is calculated using that measure along with the various matrix rows and columns in the matrix chart.
-Matrix Rows - one data field.
-Matrix Columns - one data field.
-Tooltip - one or more data fields.
+Note: Since the gauge relies on a constant (measure field), each intersection of the matrix chart is calculated using that measure along with the various matrix rows and columns in the matrix chart. ☐ Matrix Rows - one data field. ☐ Matrix Columns - one data field. ☐ Tooltip - one or more data fields.
 The fields that you add provide you with the ability to review additional related, underlying data for different measures.
 Tooltips are optional.
 Note: You can also double-click a data field to add it to your Query field containers.
 The matrix circular gauge displays on the canvas.
-You can select additional measure fields or which to include in the tooltip.
+You can select additional measure fields for which to include in the tooltip.
+Heatmaps reatmap is a graphical representation of data where the individual values that comprise a trix are represented as colors.
+Using radiant hues, you can track the intensity of a data relationship using the colors defined in the legend.